kyrylo/kyrylo.org/_posts/2024-03-31-cloudflare-tunnel-a-free-ngrok-alternative-for-developing-rails-apps-locally.md

 2. [Downtimes do happen](https://github.com/localtunnel/localtunnel/issues/619)
 3. Sometimes, the tunnel just crashes, or your [subdomain doesn't get bound](https://github.com/localtunnel/localtunnel/issues/248)

-   To address the latter, I wrapped my localtunnel in a `while` loop like this:
+   To address the former, I wrapped my localtunnel in a `while` loop like this:

    ```sh
    while true; do lt --port 3000 --subdomain=telebugs --print-requests; sleep 1; done